Zar4X/ComfyUI-Batch-Process/README.md

 # ComfyUI Batch Process
-*A collection of nodes for batch processing texts, images, and LoRAs in ComfyUI*
+*A collection of nodes for batch processing texts, images, videos, and LoRAs in ComfyUI*

+---

 ## Core Features